IT just got smarter

-There’s a few key differences though for us in the IT Support industry when compared to say, lawyers and accountants.
-We’re dealing with a fast-paced change of technology; and we haven’t had the same amount of time to establish customer interaction practices – think of law, how often do you actually know what you’re paying for and what the total cost of anything other than conveyancing is going to be?
+There’s a few key differences though for us in the IT support industry when compared to say, lawyers and accountants.
+We’re dealing with a fast-paced change of technology; and we haven’t had the same amount of time to establish customer interaction practices.
+Think of law – how often do you actually know what you’re paying for and what the total cost of anything other than conveyancing is going to be?
 For us though at TRIBU, we want to focus on making a difference to customers.
-Make the interaction pleasant – the same way Retail had to move to survive once the internet became a grand source of knowledge.
+We want to make the interaction pleasant – the same way retail had to move to survive once the internet became a grand source of knowledge.

-IT professionals, for the most part, a smart bunch.
+IT professionals, for the most part, are a smart bunch.
 Put a technical issue in front of us, and we’ll get stuck into it with enthusiasm and pleasure – even through the random ‘turn it off and on again’ fixes.
 But when it comes to our own business practices and customer interaction, it’s just not a problem we want to solve.
-There’s plenty of tools to make our technical jobs easier out there.
-Great advancements in security, monitoring and remote administration.
+There are plenty of tools available to make our technical jobs easier.
+There have been great advancements in security, monitoring and remote administration.
 For some reason though, we still want to avoid interaction with the end-user and as a result, we’ve driven market demand towards making ‘technical’ work easier, but not the customer service.
 Those of us that have been at the front line often dread it.
-Give me a hard problem, leave me alone to solve it, let me come out victorious with a slight smugness that I’ll celebrate quietly with.
+Give me a hard problem, leave me alone to solve it, let me come out victorious with a slight smugness that I’ll celebrate quietly!

 How are we doing this?